-Make sure the same Transmission distance parameters are set in both AP and Client.
+Make sure the same Transmission distance parameters are set in both AP and Client sides, and both Bridges.
 When this parameter is greater than 500, an optimal algorithm will be enabled to support long-distance transmission.

-Note that Transmission enhancement only supports 802.11b/g/n mode; 802.11a mode is not supported.
+Note that Transmission enhancement only supports 802.11b/g mode; 802.11a mode is not supported.

 Transmission enhancement is also recommended to enable communication at both ends when long-distance transmission is required.
 A high-gain antenna installed at a fixed antenna connector can also improve performance.
+(Select Antenna at MAIN or AUX.)